Trump officials give their first classified briefing to Congress on the Iran strikes

 Gabbard posted on social media that “new intelligence confirms what @POTUS has stated numerous times: Iran’s nuclear facilities have been destroyed.”
 She said that if the Iranians choose to rebuild the three facilities, it would “likely take years to do.”

-Gabbard was scheduled to be at the Tuesday briefing, but was not expected to attend Thursday's session with senators.
+Gabbard was scheduled to attend the Tuesday briefing but was not expected to attend Thursday's session with senators.

 Ratcliffe said in a statement from the CIA that Iran's nuclear program has been “severely damaged.”
 He cited new intelligence “from a historically reliable and accurate source/method that several key Iranian nuclear facilities were destroyed and would have to be rebuilt over the course of years.”